-In order to allow the EA to carry out their work and with particular regard for health and safety, the focal point figures of crewmen currently on site are to be temporarily removed and placed in secure storage whilst the flood defence work was completed.
+In order to allow the EA to carry out their work and with particular regard for health and safety, the focal point figures of trawlermen were temporarily removed and placed in secure storage whilst the flood defence work was completed.
 The series of photographs shown below explains how the work was carried out.
 The photos show the figures being removed by a local company, W. Campbells Engineering Ltd and by the construction company, BAM Nuttall.

-Work begins on the Flood Defence Wall
+Working on the Flood Defence Wall at the Memorial site

 STAND would like to thank KHCC and the Environment Agency for their support, and local businesses and the generosity of the general public who are funding this fitting tribute to those lost to the sea.